huangli712/ACFlow/docs/src/man/param.md

 >
 > Especially, if `mtype = "file"`, then the default model function is encoded in `model.inp`.
 ACFlow will read this file and initialize the default model function automatically.
 Be careful, the mesh for this model function must be consistent with the one used in the analytical continuation calculations.
 >
-> As for detailed formula for these models, please refer to `src/model.jl`.
+> As for detailed formula for these models, please refer to the comments in `src/model.jl`.

 *Type:*